MrCarlLister/overlay-content/README.md

 # What's next

-<del>- Add ability for users to edit the target ID of the element to allow users to choose what element to pull</del>
+<del>Add ability for users to edit the target ID of the element to allow users to choose what element to pull</del><br>
-<del>- Add ability for users to edit which link class will perform the overlay action (links target must include target ID element - see above)</del>
+<del>Add ability for users to edit which link class will perform the overlay action (links target must include target ID element - see above)</del>